olga-perederieieva/TAsK/README.md

 Shortest path algorithm.
 Possible values:
 	- LC - single-source label-setting algorithm.
-If this option is chosen along with path-based algorithm, then single-source label-setting will be used for point-to-point shortest path calculations which is much slower than A*.
+If this option is chosen along with a path-based algorithm, then single-source label-setting will be used for point-to-point shortest path calculations which is much slower than A*.
  			 Works only for additive traffic assignment.
 If one tries to choose this option for non-additive traffic assignment, then the program will terminate with failed assertion.
   - Astar - A* point-to-point algorithm.
-If this option is specified, A* will be used for path-based algorithm, and one-source Dijkstra's algorithm for convergence measure.
+If this option is specified, A* will be used for path-based algorithms, and one-source Dijkstra's algorithm for convergence measure.
    			If this option is specified along with a link- or bush-based algorithm, then for all one-source shortest path calculations Dijkstra's algorithm